Call for Proposals at PUSH UX 2026

 Share the details about your proposal – make sure to review the tips and requirements for the chosen format.

-We provide handy Google doc templates to prepare before submitting.
+Use our templates to prepare content before submitting.

 Review & decision

-We aim to finalise the program 2 months before the event.
+Our aim is to finalise the program 2 months before the event, so there's no specific deadline.

 Ready to submit?

-Start your profile through the form below.
-Watch out for links via email to complete your profile and to submit proposals connected to your profile.
+Start your profile through the form linked below.
+Watch out for emails to confirm steps, and to submit proposals connected to your profile.

 You can also prepare your content upfront using our handy Google doc template.